anchorwrite/logosophe/WORKFLOW_FEATURES.md

 - `active` - Workflow is ongoing
 - `completed` - Workflow has been completed
 - `terminated` - Workflow has been terminated
+- `deleted` - Workflow has been soft deleted

 #### Actions
 - `complete` - Mark workflow as completed
 - `terminate` - Terminate workflow
 - `reactivate` - Reactivate completed/terminated workflow
+- `delete` - Soft delete workflow (updates status to 'deleted')

 ### Message Types